Kinoma/SourceDocumentation/kinoma_documentation_template.md

 | Table entry	 | Table entry	  |
 | Table entry	 | Table entry	  |

 When adding a table, remember to also update the numbering of any figures past that point in the document.

-##3	Applying the Formats
+##Applying the Formats
 This section shows how the aforementioned styles (plus some others) are applied in specific contexts, in subsections with headings like this:

-###Document Title: Context
+**Document Title: Context**

 These examples from existing documents may also help with figuring out how to apply the styles in other, similar contexts.

-###3.1	*KinomaJS JavaScript API Reference:* Object Reference
+###*KinomaJS JavaScript API Reference:* Object Reference
 The *KinomaJS JavaScript API Reference* document describes JavaScript objects in subsections like those shown here (although with different-level heads).

-**Important:** Before creating subsections like these, be sure to read the current introduction to the object reference section of *KinomaJS* JavaScipt API *Reference*; the content of your descriptions should be consistent with what it says.
+**_Important:_** Before creating subsections like these, be sure to read the current introduction to the object reference section of *KinomaJS* JavaScipt API *Reference*; the content of your descriptions should be consistent with what it says.
 Here are some general rules for what not to do when writing descriptions in this Reference document:

-•	Do not refer to the *KinomaJS Overview* document; all the basic information (without much elaboration) should be in the reference subsection itself.
+* Do not refer to the *KinomaJS Overview* document; all the basic information (without much elaboration) should be in the reference subsection itself.

-•	Do not state any default that’s being assumed per the introduction to the Reference section (see in particular **Default values** and **Pixels** in the introduction).
+* Do not state any default that’s being assumed per the introduction to the Reference section (see in particular **Default values** and **Pixels** in the introduction).

-•	Do not include graphics or code examples.
+* Do not include graphics or code examples.

-####3.1.1	Object-Name Object
+####Object-Name Object
 [Optional] Full sentences *briefly* describing the object and/or providing other details about the object.
 If what the object represents is not obvious, describe it here.
 Any general details that are useful for reference can be stated here (though the main introduction and discussion should be in the *KinomaJS Overview* document).
 Try to keep it no longer than one short paragraph.

 Next, include only whichever of the following lower-level sections apply.
 The style of the first paragraph after every heading below is called Reference; names of other styles not previously introduced are explicitly noted.
 Square brackets indicate optional parts within subsections, to include only if applicable.

 **Coordinates**
 Full sentences providing coordinates information.

 **Object Description**
 Object inherits from Other-object-name.protoype.

 [Object is sealed.]

 The **Object Description** section is currently used only for the application, DOM, and shell objects.
 The rest of the section is the same as for **Prototype Description**, later, but without the `.prototype.`